MUSA-PINN: Multi-scale Weak-form Physics-Informed Neural Networks for Fluid Flow in Complex Geometries: Discussion and Conclusion

+\textbf{Limitations.} MUSA-PINN incurs additional training cost due to integration on spherical control-volume surfaces, training time details in Appendix~\ref{app:time_memory}. \wz{One promising direction is to make the weak-form constraints adaptive and sparse, e.g., activating or reweighting only the most informative control volumes according to residuals, flux imbalance, or uncertainty, while caching surface samples and geometry weights for fixed domains.} Moreover, the current control-volume placement is heuristic; learning task-adaptive constraint placement remains an open problem. \wz{Future work could learn or adapt the placement from both geometric features, such as skeletons and distance fields, and training signals, such as local conservation errors.
+We also do not provide a formal convergence theorem; our current theoretical justification is based on the consistency of the strong--weak residuals and Monte Carlo surface quadrature, while a full error analysis remains future work. }

-\textbf{Future Work.} We identify two key extensions for MUSA-PINN.
-First, we will adapt the framework to transient regimes by constructing spatiotemporal control volumes to enforce conservation over time.
+\textbf{Future Work.} \wz{Beyond addressing the above limitations, we identify two extensions for MUSA-PINN.} First, we will adapt the framework to transient regimes by constructing spatiotemporal control volumes to enforce conservation over time.
 Second, we will incorporate energy equations to model conjugate heat transfer, enabling a unified multiphysics framework for end-to-end heat-exchanger optimization.